lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Component: `src/pages/HomePage.tsx`
   - The Solo card now displays a "Round Timer" summary line beneath the card only when the timer toggle is enabled.
 The inline timer editor beside the toggle also hides while the timer is off, keeping the card compact when the timer feature is disabled.

+### Home — Practice Card Rename (2025-10-24)

+- Component: `src/pages/HomePage.tsx`
+  - The Solo mode entry card is now branded as **Practice** across its label and alt text to better communicate the mode’s intent.

 # Guess History Multiplayer Architecture